FEDERAL COMPLIANCE AND DISCLOSURES

 There is an established grievance process for students that may be found in program handbooks and the college catalog.
 Various program polices may also define steps one may take to file a grievance or appeal regarding decisions made by college officials.
 If you have a complaint that is not addressed by one of the grievance processes identified, or if you have a question regarding the proper process for addressing you concern, you may contact:

 These contacts will provide guidance on the campus process for addressing your particular issue.

 If your complaint warrants attention after you have exhausted all institutional steps outlined by the grievance and appeals processes, you may present your complaint to WASC Senior College and University Commissions (WSCUC) at www.wascsenior.org/comments.
-WSCUC is the agency that accredits San Diego Christian College’s academic programs
+WSCUC is the agency that accredits San Diego Christian College’s academic programs (currently on probation).

 If you believe that your complaint continues to warrant further consideration after exhausting the review of either administrators at San Diego Christian College or WSCUC, you may submit a complaint to the Bureau for Private Postsecondary Education by contacting them at: